LeopoldXing/digitalhippo/Readme.md

 This is the repository for DigitalHippo backend application, the frontend repo is available [here](https://github.com/LeopoldXing/digitalhippo).
 This README will guide you through the key features, technologies used.
-Check [this blog](https://blogs.leopoldhsing.com/digitalhippo-technical-details/) for more information.
+Check [here](https://blogs.leopoldhsing.com/digitalhippo-technical-details/) for more information.